 Filmmaking for Everyone

-Film language means using images, sound and how you put them together to tell your story.
-The way you film your shots, how you use sound, and your editing will all affect how people understand your story and what they feel about it.
+Film language means how you set up and film individual images, how you use sound, and how you put them together to tell your story and influence what people feel about it.

 You can make your movie flow by following some simple rules about where to put your camera, how to frame your shots, and how to edit them together.